Mendix has Single Sign-On for SAP users (for some SAP regions). This means that you are authenticated to Mendix using SAP credentials.

 If you need to enter your credentials you will be asked for them:

-Enter the correct credentials and you will be signed in to continue the creation of your SAP Cloud Platform environment.
+Enter the correct credentials and you will be signed in to continue the creation of your SAP BTP environment.

 4 Resolving “Go back to where you originally came from” Error